 # Submission Affiliation CER (%) Δ

-N = 5 of 64 submissions · last update 6 min ago How scoring works ↓
+N = X of XX submissions · last update X min ago How scoring works ↓

 Track 05 · Foundation transfer placeholder rows